Kestrel Class 2024 - 2025

 Together, we work hard to create a classroom environment which inspires confidence and a love of learning.
 Our learning is theme-based and this is reflected in the look and feel of our classroom.
 From surviving Prehistory to flying over France, we use our Geography, History and Art topics to draw together our other learning.

-I am passionate about creativity and am always thinking about the next artistic project we can do as a class.
-I believe that learning should be fun and that the new skills learnt should be applied in real life situations and challenges.
+We are passionate about creativity and are always thinking about the next artistic project we can do as a class.
+We believe that learning should be fun and that the new skills learnt should be applied in real life situations and challenges.

 How we learn in Kestrel Class